chriskilding/jackson-dataformat-ron/README.md

 - Trailing commas (parser ignores them)
 - Comments (parser ignores them)

+### Limits of RON support

+The low-level `RONParser` and `RONGenerator` support all of RON.

-The ObjectMapper RON backend only supports the subset of RON that has equivalents in Java's type system.
+The high-level `RONMapper` only supports the subset of RON types that have equivalents in Java's type system.
 This is to preserve the property of **round-trip compatibility**, i.e. `serialize(deserialize(x)) = x` using default ObjectMapper parameters.
-A longer explanation follows...

-It would be possible, with an extension like a `@RONFormat(shape = Shape.ENUM)` annotation, to manually instruct the ObjectMapper to de/serialize a RON enum `Foo(1, true)` into a POJO with a matching `Foo(int, boolean)` constructor.
+Long explanation: It would be possible, with an extension like a `@RONFormat(shape = Shape.ENUM)` annotation, to manually instruct the ObjectMapper to de/serialize a RON enum `Foo(1, true)` into a POJO with a matching `Foo(int, boolean)` constructor.
 The trouble is that if this manual override is missing, the default serialization of the POJO is ambiguous; the ObjectMapper cannot know that the POJO should turn back into a RON enum.
-Therefore it is safer to not support RON types beyond those with Java equivalents; this avoids unexpected surprises when round-tripping data.
+It might serialize it as a struct instead, creating an unexpected surprise for the user.
+Therefore it is safer to not support RON types beyond those with Java equivalents.

 ## Setup